anytech84/anytech84/README.md

 - Reverse engineering
 - Cryptography
 - Radio frequency
-- Sound engineering (My first passion and job)
+- Sound engineering (My first passion and former job)
 - And more...